-The wide fluctuation of groundwater levels within L11 and L12 may be the result of surface water run-off which has infiltrated the installations and affected water level readings.
+The wide fluctuation of groundwater levels within L11 and L12 is likely to be the result of groundwater run-off which has infiltrated the installations and affected water level readings.
 Groundwater levels within borehole L1 would appear to be affected by tidal influences and the remaining instruments are either sheared or blocked at depth negating their use as reliable monitoring instruments.
-Hence no meaningful conclusions can be reached regarding the groundwater regime at this site.
+Groundwater levels within BH8 and BH9 do not seem show any consist pattern from which to derive a meaningful regime.
+Therefore, no meaningful conclusions can be reached regarding the groundwater regime at this site at the present time.

-Ongoing Analysis and Interpretation of Coastal Monitoring Data 5th Review of Full Suite Monitoring.
+Ongoing Analysis and Interpretation of Coastal Monitoring Data 7th Review of Full Suite Monitoring.
 Geotechnical Interpretative Report

 Cumulative inclinometer data for inclinometer BH4I (from the Oasis Café) appears to indicate ground movements of up to 5 mm whereas incremental inclinometer data for BH4I illustrates that no movements have occurred.
-This 'apparent' movement is due to inaccuracies arising from the use of two different probes (different calibration values) for the separate monitoring BH1I has not been monitored since December 2009 due to events. construction works and BH3I indicates no ground movements have occurred.
+This 'apparent' movement is due to inaccuracies arising from the use of two different probes (different calibration values) for the separate monitoring events.
+BH1I has not been monitored since December 2009 due to construction works and BH3I indicates no ground movements have occurred.
 Previous readings of December 2009 from BH3I showed 4 mm of movement have taken place at 3.5 m to 2.5 m depth.
-However, successive readings from this borehole show no movement and thus it is concluded that the readings of December 2009 were affected by temperature or operator error and do not indicate that any significant movement has taken place since December 2009.
+However, successive readings from this borehole show no movement and thus it is concluded that the readings of December 2009 were affected by temperature or operator error and do not indicate that any significant movement has taken place in the vicinity of this instrument since December 2009.